randalhumphries/npi_registry_download/README.md

 # npi_registry_download
 A Ruby program to search the NPI Registry and download the results in CSV format.
-Currently built to search
+Currently built to search by zip code only.

 ## Getting Started